kybp/therapy-sessions/README.md

 playwright install --with-deps
 ```

 Then you can run the tests with `npm run e2e`.
+The e2e specs sometimes
+fail the first time they're run, unfortunately, but they generally
+pass the second.